gandomullac/SuperBasicPythonHtmlEmailSender/README.md

 pip install pandas openpyxl python-dotenv
 ```

-3. Create a .env file in the project directory and populate it with your SMTP server details and email settings (there is a handy `.env.example` you can use):
+3. Create a .env file in the project directory and populate it with your SMTP server details and email settings (there is a handy `.env.example` file you can use):

 ```env
 SMTP_SERVER=smtp.yourserver.com